hazardwayne/CIKMAnalytiCup/README.md

 * 0 means it is too long with many unnecessary words.
 Or it is too short and it is unsure what the product is.

 ## Data Exploration
 * The dataset contains title, cat1, cat2, cat3, short descripton, price and country category information.
-Ecept for price, all of them are in text.<br>Moreover, **Clarity** and **Conciseness** are labelled according to the viewpoint of human being, thus it could be regarded as a text semantic analysis problem.
+Ecept for price, all of them are in text.Moreover, **Clarity** and **Conciseness** are labelled according to the viewpoint of human being, thus it could be regarded as a text semantic analysis problem.
 * We found that a title that is not **Clarity** is certain to be not **Conciseness**.This insight is crucial for our model.

 ## Methods